Designing a Trust if Asset Protection is Your Goal

 1. Appoint an Independent Trustee

-The choice of trustee plays a critical role in trust asset protection.
+The person you select as trustee plays a critical role in trust asset protection.
 If the beneficiary, a family member, or a friend serves as the trustee, creditors may argue that the trust is a sham—suggesting that the trustee is manipulating distributions to shield assets.
 This could weaken asset protection significantly.

 2. Use a Discretionary Distribution Standard

 Many trusts include provisions that require the trustee to make distributions for a beneficiary’s health, education, maintenance, or support (HEMS).
-These mandatory distributions make the trust vulnerable.
-If a beneficiary has an enforceable right to distributions, creditors can potentially access those funds.
+These mandatory distributions make the trust vulnerable because they create an enforceable right that is vulnerable to creditor claims.

-A stronger alternative is to grant an independent trustee broad discretionary authority over distributions.
-Instead of stating that the trustee “shall make distributions,” the trust could specify that the “Independent Trustee may distribute so much of the income and principal as the Independent Trustee, in its sole discretion, determines for any purpose.”
-Courts have ruled that such language makes the beneficiary’s interest speculative and not subject to creditor claims, especially if historical distributions are inconsistent and variable.
+A stronger approach for an asset protection trust is to grant the independent trustee broad discretionary authority.
+For example, the trust may state that the trustee “may distribute so much of the income or principal as the trustee, in its sole discretion, deems appropriate for any purpose.”
+Courts are more likely to treat a beneficiary’s interest as speculative under this standard, limiting creditor access, especially if historical distributions are inconsistent and variable.

-Does this mean a beneficiary should never serve as trustee of his or her trust?
+Does this mean a beneficiary should never serve as trustee of their own trust?
 Not necessarily.
-However, However, if a beneficiary serves as a trustee, distributions should remain limited to the HEMS standard to keeps the trust assets outside the beneficiary’s estate and reduces exposure of the assets to distributions necessary for the beneficiary’s support.
+However, if a beneficiary does serve as trustee, distributions should be limited to the HEMS standard (health, education, maintenance, and support).
+This limitation helps keep the trust assets outside the beneficiary’s estate and reduces exposure of the assets to distributions necessary for the beneficiary’s support.

 For added protection, the trust can also mandate that an beneficiary resign and appoint an independent trustee if the beneficiary faces a lawsuit or pending divorce.